How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 4. Tiger Beach – Grand Bahama Island, Bahamas

-The Bahamas is known as the world’s best shark diving destination.
-It’s true that you can swim with reef sharks, hammerheads, and oceanic whitetips around these gorgeous islands.
-However, one of the best sites is Tiger Beach, where you’re nearly guaranteed a safe encounter with tiger sharks.
-Several of these fierce sharks appear every day to be seen by local divers.
-Divers wait in groups on the sandy bottom as the sharks circle around for several minutes.
+Many divers consider the Bahamas to be the world’s best shark diving destination.
+Indeed, you can swim with reef sharks, hammerheads, and oceanic whitetips around these gorgeous islands.
+However, one of the best sites is Tiger Beach, where you’re almost guaranteed encounters with tiger sharks.
+Several of these fierce sharks appear every day, and divers wait in groups on the sandy bottom while the sharks circle around for several minutes.
 As an added bonus, you might also see nurse, lemon, and Caribbean reef sharks while diving at Tiger Beach.

 • Recommended Level: Beginner